Humanists UK: Staff structure

+Within the organisational structure, three directors manage broad areas of responsibility linked to Humanists UK's charitable aims in addition to a large functional directorate of operations.
+For example, the Director of Human Rights and Advocacy is responsible for the organisation's Policy Unit and its Faith to Faithless service, while the Director of Community Services is responsible for local groups and the Humanist Ceremonies network, and the Director of Advancing Humanism leads the organisation's education, publishing, marketing, and fundraising functions.

-The charity also has a staff member each based in Wales and Northern Ireland, who coordinate its national sections (or branches) Wales Humanists and Northern Ireland Humanists.
+In Wales and Northern Ireland, the charity employs a staff member in each location responsible for coordinating its national branches Wales Humanists and Northern Ireland Humanists.
 These officers are in turn supported by national committees of volunteers whose advice assists the charity's service delivery in those countries, strategic litigation, and lobbying on devolved issues at the Northern Ireland Assembly and Senedd.

 Humanist celebrants

 Humanist equivalents of otherwise religious celebrations are conducted by humanist celebrants, trained and accredited by Humanists UK across England, Wales and Northern Ireland, while the Humanist Society Scotland performs similar ceremonies in Scotland.
 Non-religious funerals are legal within the UK; more than 8,000 funerals are carried out by humanist celebrants in England and Wales each year.
 Between 600 and 900 weddings and 500 baby namings per year are also conducted by Humanists UK-accredited celebrants.
 In England and Wales, a humanist wedding or partnership ceremony must be supplemented by a process of obtaining a civil marriage or partnership certificate through a Register Office to be legally recognised, but can be led by a Humanist celebrant.

 The humanist funeral for former Welsh First Minister Rhodri Morgan at the Welsh Assembly was conducted by a Humanists UK celebrant, Lorraine Barrett and was the first national funeral in the United Kingdom to be led by a humanist celebrant.

 Since 2018, Humanists UK celebrants have been able to conduct legally recognised marriages in Northern Ireland.
 This came about after Humanists UK supported a court case centring around its patrons, couple Laura Lacole and Eunan O'Kane.